What is cell nucleus?

 Created with BioRender.com

 The nucleus is a key feature that distinguishes eukaryotic cells, including all the animals and plants, from prokaryotic cells (bacteria and archaea).
 The nucleus (plural: nuclei) stores most of the cell’s genetic information in the form of DNA, although mitochondria also contain their own DNA in a very small percentage relative to the nucleus.
-In contrast, the prokaryotic cells’ DNA is located in the cytoplasm of bacteria, which are lack of any membrane-bound organelle.
+In contrast, the prokaryotic cells’ DNA is located in the cytoplasm of bacteria, lacking of any membrane-bound organelle.

 [In this figure] Eukaryotic cells v.s.
 Prokaryotic cell.

 The double membrane system of the nuclear envelope (outer and inner membranes) is discovered by transmission electron microscopic image below.
-You can see some gaps between the nuclear envelope, these are nuclear pore, like channels that allow transportation of molecules such as RNAs between the nucleus and the cytoplasm.
+You can see some gaps between the nuclear envelope; these are nuclear pore, like channels that allow transportation of molecules such as RNAs between the nucleus and the cytoplasm.

 The darker region next to the nuclear envelope is heterochromatin, which is a tightly packed form of DNA.
 The genes located in the tightly packed form of DNA are less active in their transcription (ie. less expressed).
 In contrast, the genes located in the euchromatin, which are lighter regions in the electron microscopic image, are more active in transcription.